Electoral Commission of Ghana: Members

 The commission is made up of seven members.
 The position of chairman became vacant in June 2018 when the president, Nana Akufo-Addo sacked Charlotte Osei.
 This was apparently on the recommendation of a committee set up by Sophia Akuffo, the Chief Justice of Ghana.
 She was appointed by former President John Dramani Mahama, in consultation with the Council of State of Ghana in June 2015.
 Her two deputies were Amadu Sulley and Georgina Opoku Amankwah.
 Sulley Amadu was appointed by John Evans Atta Mills, the then Ghanaian President following the retirement of David Kangah who had served in that capacity for 19 years.
 Georgina Opoku Amankwah was appointed by President John Mahama to replace Sarfo-Kantanka who had served for about 20 years.
 She is the first female deputy chairman of the commission.
 There are four other members.
 Mrs. Paulina Adobea Dadzawa, an administrator and Ebenezer Aggrey Fynn, a Management Consultant were appointed by President Kufuor in consultation with the Council of State of Ghana in February 2004.
 In June 2018, the chairman, Charlotte Osei and her two deputies were sacked by Nana Akufo-Addo, President of Ghana following an investigation by a committee set up by the Chief Justice, Sophia Akuffo, following various allegations of fraud and corruption leveled against them.
 In July 2018,the President of Ghana, Nana Addo Dankwa Akuffo Addo nominated 4 EC top officials The new Electoral Commissioner, Jean Adukwei Mensa along with her two new deputies, Samuel Tettey and Eric Bossman as well as another new member Adwoa Asuama Abrefa were all sworn in by President Akufo-Addo on 1 August 2018.
+In February 2004, three members of the commission retired.
+They were Elizabeth Solomon, Mrs. Theresa Cole, and Professor Ernest Dumor.
+Another member, Dr. M. K. Puni, died in June 2005.
+Dixon Afreh is a former member of the Commission who left when he was appointed as a Justice of the Appeal Court in October 1994.
+The Electoral Commission of Ghana established a biometric system of registration for the electoral register prior to the 2012 presidential and parliamentary elections to prevent double registration and to eliminate ghost names in the old register.
+In preparation for the 2020 elections, 257 of the 260 offices all over the country were linked on the internet.
+MTN won the bid to provide the internet network and Persol Systems, the bid to build the Data Centre.

+On 7th May, 2024, the EC has started a limited voter registration exercise to register a targeted number of 623,000 eligible voters onto the electoral register.
+The 21 day exercise is meant for those who have turn 18 years and others who have not previously register to vote.
+This exercise is expected to be carry out in 1053 centers, made up 268 district offices of the EC and 758 additional centers in hard-to-reach areas agreed on by political parties.
+The limited voter registration exercise is expected on Monday 27th May, 2024.